 This third strategy (one of my favorites) does involve placement targeting—placement targeting for YouTube.

-This strategy puts you in front of your competitors’ audiences by advertising on their own YouTube videos.
+This paid media strategy puts you in front of your competitors’ audiences by advertising on their own YouTube videos.
 One of the best feelings I get in this industry is showing a client the placement report for a particular ad group and showing them what awareness, views, and conversions we’re getting from their competitors’ YouTube videos or YouTube channel.

 To do this, head to your YouTube ad placement options.